 Red Ribbon Week is a drug prevention campaign that began in the 1980s.
 This makes it the oldest and largest drug awareness campaign, but how did it start?

-It all began in 1985 after the death of a Drug Enforcement Administration agent named Enrique Camarena.
+It all began in 1985 after a Drug Enforcement Administration agent named Enrique Camarena died.
 After he was killed by drug traffickers in Mexico, people wanted to honor his dedication to stopping illegal drugs in America.

 Small celebrations began near his hometown in California in 1985, but by 1988 the first National Red Ribbon Week had begun.

-The red ribbon was carried over from these first celebrations, as a way to visually show one’s opposition to drugs.
+The red ribbon was carried over from these first celebrations to show one’s opposition to drugs visually.

 Today many schools use Red Ribbon Week as a chance to discuss drugs and alcohol with students. in the early grade, many teachers focus on safety with prescription medication.
 Older students spend more time learning about how to stand up against peer pressure and the effects of drug and alcohol abuse.